 Real Steel is also essentially a star vehicle for Hugh Jackman, at least in its initial conception, and typically films which can be categorized as such aren’t very interesting.
-They’re usually rather uninspired, transposable and disposable and none of that applies to this film due to the commitment of all those involved in the finished project.
+They’re usually rather uninspired, transposable, and disposable and none of that applies to this film due to the commitment of all those involved in the finished project.
 This starts with Jackman who plays the gruff side of his persona to the nth degree, yet has a varied enough performance that his change of heart and softening, incited by his reunion with his estranged son, feels very natural.

 The father-son plot is at the core of this film and the boxing, whether robot or reminiscing on the real thing, is only slightly more than a vessel.
-It is through the bouts that we see enacted the ebb and flow of their inner-conflict and also see personified their hopes and dreams.
+It is through the bouts that we see enacted the ebb and flow of their inner conflict and also see personified their hopes and dreams.
 The contentiousness and disconnect between father and son, as well as the need to have a common interest to connect on a deeper level, is very true to life and well rendered in the film’s script and performances.

-Which brings us to Dakota Goyo, who not only steals many scenes in this film but also has to carry a lot of the film himself, to the extent that he asserts himself as a co-lead alongside Jackman.
-He not only uses a wide variety of inflection in his line readings, but has to play quite a wide range of emotions in his role.
-Furthermore, he is quite evocative in as much as he elicits desired emotional response from the audience due to his earnestness.
+This brings us to Dakota Goyo, who not only steals many scenes in this film but also has to carry a lot of the film himself, to the extent that he asserts himself as a co-lead alongside Jackman.
+He not only uses a wide variety of inflection in his line readings but has to play quite a wide range of emotions in his role.
+Furthermore, he is quite evocative in as much as he elicits a desired emotional response from the audience due to his earnestness.
 Considering that most audiences first saw him in a brief appearance as Young Thor in Thor, this is quite the breakout role.